The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If it is discovered that a mistake has been made either to the company tax return itself, or the supporting documents after they have been filed, an amended return should be submitted to HMRC detailing the correct information.
 This can be done online or in writing.

-Whilst the original return must be filed online, there is no r
+Whilst the original return must be filed online, there is no requirement for the amendment to be made electronically.
+However, HMRC’s online filing software supports up to 12 separate amendments.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.